How to Get Rid of Opossums in the Attic

 Keith's Pro Tips

-"The opossum does not have good sight or hearing, but they do have an incredible sense of smell.
-Because of this, you need to make sure food sources such as trash is kept in bins with a lid."
+"The opossum does not have good sight or hearing, but it does have an incredible sense of smell.
+Because of this, you need to make sure food sources such as trash are kept in bins with a lid."

 How to Get Rid of Opossums in the Attic

-If you want to know how to get rid of possums in the attic, follow our DIY guide for product recommendations and instructions.
+If you want to know how to eliminate possums in the attic, follow our DIY guide for product recommendations and instructions.

 Identification

-Before using a live trap, you need to make sure that the wild animal in your attic is a possum.
+Before using a live trap, you must ensure that the wild animal in your attic is a possum.
 This will ensure that you are using the correct bait and strategies.

 Possum ID

 Possums are generally 20 to 36 inches long.
-They have gray fur and a white face with a long, hairless tail.
+They have gray fur, a white face, and a long, hairless tail.
 They normally weigh between 4 and 15 pounds and are intelligent animals.
 An opossum will "play dead" when they are threatened.
 The animal will look - and even smell - like they are dead.
 They will not move, their mouths will be open, and their anal glands will secrete an odor.
-This is a defense mechanism that should last between a few minutes and a few hours.
+This defense mechanism should last between a few minutes and a few hours.

-An opossum is a scavenger and mainly feeds on carcasses and plants, but they are adaptable and will also consume small animals, insects, and sweet foods.
+An opossum is a scavenger that mainly feeds on carcasses and plants, but it is adaptable and will also consume small animals, insects, and sweet foods.
 Take caution when approaching or handling this animal.
-They are great climbers and are able to swim.
+They are great climbers and can swim.

 Use the image and description above to confirm that you are dealing with an opossum on your property.